Perth Mint Gold Token Reaches Market Cap of $1.74 Million (PMGT)

-Perth Mint Gold Token (CURRENCY:PMGT) traded 0.1% higher against the US dollar during the twenty-four hour period ending at 18:00 PM ET on January 16th.
-One Perth Mint Gold Token coin can now be purchased for $1,832.54 or 0.04247954 BTC on major exchanges.
-Perth Mint Gold Token has a total market capitalization of $1.74 million and $723.00 worth of Perth Mint Gold Token was traded on exchanges in the last 24 hours.
-During the last week, Perth Mint Gold Token has traded up 1.2% against the US dollar.
+Perth Mint Gold Token (CURRENCY:PMGT) traded down 0% against the U.S. dollar during the one day period ending at 17:00 PM E.T. on January 17th.
+In the last seven days, Perth Mint Gold Token has traded up 1.9% against the U.S. dollar.
+One Perth Mint Gold Token coin can now be purchased for about $1,832.08 or 0.04389022 BTC on popular exchanges.
+Perth Mint Gold Token has a total market cap of $1.74 million and approximately $5,533.00 worth of Perth Mint Gold Token was traded on exchanges in the last day.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.